-Press line up/down and key-in the required gateway address.
+Press line up/down and use the numeric keys to enter the required gateway address.

 Remote Address

 Press line up/down to view the TCP/IP address of the personal computer on which the SY-Server runs.
 Use the numeric keys.